 Marijuana has been proven to protect against chemotherapy-induced nausea and vomiting, and extracts relieve pain in advanced cancer patients.
 It has been shown to relieve neuropathic pain in patients with HIV and relieve muscle stiffness in patients with MS. Low doses of marijuana has proven to provide relief from tics from Tourette syndrome.
 It has also proven to help alleviate symptoms of other health issues including Lou Gehrig’s Disease/ALS, bipolar disorder, glaucoma, Huntington’s disease, Colitis/Crohn’s disease, nausea, pain, Parkinson’s disease, Post Traumatic Stress Disorder, Psychosis/Schizophrenia, and Rheumatoid Arthritis.

 Why Can’t I Sleep When I Stop Using Marijuana?
-REM Sleep.
+REM Sleep

 Melatonin is a protein in our brains, which is responsible for sleep regulation, hunger, and nausea.
 Using marijuana causes our body’s melatonin levels to surge way over normal by up to 4000 percent.
-Since our bodies can’t possibly produce enough melatonin on it’s own to maintain that huge release when we use marijuana everyday, we drain our melatonin reserves dry and we have nothing to help us sleep.
+Since our bodies can’t possibly produce enough melatonin on it’s own to maintain that huge release when we use marijuana every day, we drain our melatonin reserves dry and we have nothing to help us sleep.

 There have been studies on marijuana use and the effects of REM sleep.
-REM sleep is when our brain dreams, and marijuana use before bed seems to decrease the intensity of REM sleep.
+REM sleep is when our brain dreams and marijuana use before bed seems to decrease the intensity of REM sleep.
 However, less REM has shown to provide a more restful sleep.
 Because regular marijuana use just prior to bed has been shown to decrease REM sleep, when marijuana withdrawal is experienced there is a rebound effect.
 Increased REM sleep causing sleep disturbances and very vivid dreams can occur.
-This symptom of withdrawal can last up to 8 weeks.
+This symptom of weed withdrawal can last up to 8 weeks.

 Marijuana Withdrawal and Violence

-There is a strong possibility of irritability, bad moods, and frustration while withdrawing from marijuana use, however there have been recent studies showing that some states with legalized medical marijuana dispensaries have experienced a reduction on other drug related deaths.
-Other studies have shown less domestic violence with marijuana use when compared to alcohol and other drug related instances.
+There is a strong possibility of irritability, bad moods, and frustration while withdrawing from marijuana use, however, there have been recent studies showing that some states with legalized medical marijuana dispensaries have experienced a reduction on other drug-related deaths.
+Other studies have shown less domestic violence with marijuana use when compared to alcohol and other drug-related instances.

-Marijuana use can be beneficial in so many ways and even though the withdrawal symptoms are real, for many, the results of marijuana use may outweigh the withdrawal symptoms.
+Marijuana use can be beneficial in so many ways and even though the withdrawal symptoms are real, for many, the results of marijuana use may outweigh the weed withdrawal symptoms.